adarmonicteam/adarmonicteam.github.io/index.md

 ### Modelling Topics

-In order to gain a better understanding of what the Trolls were posting about, a neural network was trained to recognize 11 topics that we deemed to be the most dominant based on the types of hashtags
+In order to gain a better understanding of what the Trolls were posting about, a neural network was trained to recognize 11 topics that we deemed to be the most dominant based on the most common hashtags.
+These topics include the following:
+- **Trump**.
+Include any reference to Trump
+- **Black**.
+Include any reference the African-American population
+- **Crime**.
+Involve a type of criminal offense
+- **Sports**.
+Relate to any sports-related activity including events related to games and players,
+- **Entertainment**.
+Include events

 ## Gaining Viewers